EduMIPS64/edumips64/readme.md

 ------------

 In order to compile EduMIPS64, you need the following tools:
 - Java JDK version 6 or above.
-The simulator should be compilable with version 5, just change the src_java_version and dst_java_version variables in the build.xml file to "5" if you need it.
 - Apache Ant version 1.8 or above (needed for JUnit 4 tests)
 - Sphinx (http://sphinx.pocoo.org/) versione 1.0.7 or above
 - GNU Make